If you want your camera equipment to stay in tip-top shape, you must clean it regularly — and you should also be keeping it safe to begin with.

 As I explained above, the best way to clean your camera and lenses is to keep it from getting dirty in the first place.

 But if you do have to clean your equipment, there are some special techniques and accessories you can use to keep it looking brand new.

 So make sure you grab a rocket blower, a LensPen, and remember the techniques I shared.

-To clean your camera, I recommend always having a rocket blower, a LensPen, a towel, and lens wipes (or lens cleaning solution plus a special microfiber cloth).
-It’s important to be careful when cleaning, however, because it’s easy to scratch important areas (such as a lens element).
-So make sure that you always approach your equipment gently and use nothing but the suggested cleaning materials.
+Always having a rocket blower, a Lens Pen, a towel, and lens wipes (or lens cleaning solution plus a special microfiber cloth).
+Make sure that you always approach your equipment gently and use nothing but the suggested cleaning materials.